KITmedical/kacanopen_old/README.md

 * __Core:__ This is a library which implements basic CANOpen protocols like NMT, SDO and PDO.
 For example, you can upload sth. (in CanOpen terminology, this means fetching a value from a device) very easily via `core.sdo.upload(node_id, index, subindex)`.
 It furthermore allows you to register callbacks on certain events or any incoming messages, so one can build arbitrary CanOpen nodes (master or slave) using this library.

-* __Profiles:__ This library is intended to be used for a master node.
+* __Master:__ This library is intended to be used for a master node.
 It detects all nodes in a network and allows to access them via standardized [CiA® profiles](http://www.can-cia.org/can-knowledge/canopen/canopen-profiles/).
-For example, on a motor device (profile CiA® 402) you can simply call `mymotor.set_entry("target_velocity", 500)`.
+For example, on a motor device (profile CiA® 402) you can simply call `mymotor.set_entry("Target velocity", 500)`.
 A main feature of this library is transparent SDO/PDO access to dictionary entries: By default a value is fetched and set via SDO.
-But you can configure PDO mappings to instead keep the value up-to-date in background via (more lightweight) PDO messages, while the programmer still uses the same methods (like `mymotor.set_entry("target_velocity", 500)`).
+But you can configure PDO mappings to instead keep the value up-to-date in background via (more lightweight) PDO messages, while the programmer still uses the same methods (like `mymotor.set_entry("Target velocity", 500)`).

-* __ROS:__ This library provides a bridge to a ROS network, which makes KaCanOpen especially interesting for Robotics.
-After setting up the CanOpen network, the library can publish all slave nodes so they are accessible through ROS messages.
+* __ROS Bridge:__ This library provides a bridge to a ROS network, which makes KaCanOpen especially interesting for Robotics.
+After setting up the CanOpen network, the library can publish slave nodes so they are accessible through ROS messages.
 Special effort is put into the use of standardized message types which allows interaction with other software from the ROS universe.
 For example motors can be operated using JointState messages.

 KaCanOpen is designed to make use of modern C++11/14 features and to avoid redundant code on the user side wherever possible.
 This makes the interface neater than it is in other products on the market.